TA Guest Ranch

 Topography

-We overlay topographic features to design buildings and other site elements into the natural landscape.
-We can take advantage of the natural grade to create more public and private areas.
+We overlay topographic features to design buildings and other site elements into the landscape.
+We can take advantage of the natural grade to create public and private areas.
 Grading can help create the right level of separation between spaces.

 View

 We created a sightline plan to position buildings and landscape elements to frame views, clarify way-finding for guests, and conceal services and utilities.
-We can create intimate, enclosed views from the bath house or long, sweeping views from guest cabins.
+We can create intimate, enclosed views from the bath house and long, sweeping views from guest cabins.
 We can plan an outdoor wedding to create the most photogenic backdrops for guests.
 We can optimize guest way-finding.
 Can guests see the front door from the parking lot?
 Is it intuitive to see other guests gathering for a wedding?
 Are we concealing services and utilities?
 Are we blocking views in an unsightly way?

 Sound